deeplearning4j/deeplearning4j/restrictedboltzmannmachine.md

 ### k

-K is the number of times you run [contrastive divergence](../glossary.html#contrastivedivergence).
+The variable k is the number of times you run [contrastive divergence](../glossary.html#contrastivedivergence).
 Each time contrastive divergence is run, it's a sample of the Markov chain composing the restricted boltzmann machine.
 A typical value is 1.

 ## initiating an RBM

 Here's how you set up a single-thread restricted Boltzmann machine.

-To create the machine, you simply instantiate an object of the [RBM class](../doc/com/ccc/deeplearning/rbm/RBM.html).
+To create the machine, you simply instantiate an object of the [RBM class](../doc/org/deeplearning4j/rbm/RBM.html).

 		   RBM rbm = new RBM.Builder().numberOfVisible(784).numHidden(400).withRandom(rand)